L-point quadrupole order under magnetic field in cubic PrIr$_2$Zn$_{20}$: Introduction

-Pr-based compounds Pr$T_2X_{20}$ ($T$ = Ir, Rh, Ti, V; $X$ = Zn, Al) form one of the most well-studied series of materials, commonly referred to as the ``1-2-20'' compounds.\cite{OnimaruKusunose2016,Pottgen2023-bh} The Pr ions form a diamond structure, and each Pr ion has a 4f$^2$ electron configuration.
-Its ground state under the crystalline electric field (CEF) is a non-Kramers doublet that couples with conduction electrons.
-Since the excited CEF states are well separated from the ground-state doublet by more than 100 K\cite{Iwasa2013-dy}, these compounds provide an ideal setting for two-channel Kondo effects\cite{Cox1987-kc} to occur, leading to expectations of exotic properties arising from such effects.\cite{Kusunose2016-sd,Inui2020-lu,Lenk2024-rr} Indeed, while several compounds exhibit two-channel Kondo behavior,\cite{Sakai2011} others undergo orbital ordering at low temperatures.
-The phase transition can be modeled by interacting non-Kramers doublets, which support two quadrupole ($E_g$) and one octupole ($T_{xyz}$) operators.
-Several theoretical studies have analyzed multipolar ordering in these systems.
-Analyses by the mean-field theory\cite{Hattori2014,Ishitobi2019-du} for quadrupole moments and classical Monte Carlo (MC) simulations\cite{Hattori2016} was carried out in the early stage.
-Even for ferro quadrupole orders in PrTi$_2$Al$_{20}$, the temperature-magnetic field phase diagrams are nontrivial and have been intensively studied.\cite{Taniguchi2019-uo,Kittaka2020,Freyer2020-ns} The realization of octupole order in PrV$_2$Al$_{20}$\cite{Sakai2011,Ye2024-vd} has also been intensively studied, including approaches such as Landau theory,\cite{Lee2018} MC analysis\cite{Freyer2018}, and multiple-$\bq$ multipolar ordering\cite{Ishitobi2021}.
+Pr-based compounds Pr$T_2X_{20}$ ($T$ = Ir, Rh, Ti, V; $X$ = Zn, Al) form one of the most well-studied series of materials, commonly referred to as the ``1-2-20'' compounds \cite{OnimaruKusunose2016,Pottgen2023-bh}.
+The Pr ions form a diamond structure, and each Pr ion has a 4f$^2$ electron configuration with the cubic T$_d$ point group.
+Its ground state in the crystalline electric field (CEF) is a non-Kramers doublet that couples with conduction electrons.
+Since the excited CEF states are well separated from the ground-state doublet by more than 100 K \cite{Iwasa2013-dy}, these compounds provide an ideal setting for two-channel Kondo effects \cite{Cox1987-kc} to occur, leading to expectations of exotic properties arising from such effects \cite{Kusunose2016-sd,Inui2020-lu,Lenk2024-rr}.
+Indeed, while several compounds exhibit two-channel Kondo behavior \cite{Sakai2011}, others undergo orbital ordering at low temperatures.
+The phase transition can be modeled by interacting non-Kramers doublets, which support two quadrupole $\sim $\{$2z^2 x^2 y^2$, $\sqrt{3}( - - = - - - - - - - - - - -$$y^2$ order and the orthogonal double-$\bq$ configurations are stable at low fields.
+These results offer further experimental examination of the order parameters in PrIr$_2$Zn$_{20}$ and related compounds.

-Among the 1-2-20 compounds, PrIr$_2$Zn$_{20}$ is a prototypical material, exhibiting quadrupole ordering below 1 K and undergoing a phase transition to a superconducting state at 0.1 K\cite{Onimaru2011-of,Ishii2011-mj,onimaru2016}.
-The early neutron scattering experiment\cite{Iwasa2017-ni} under an applied magnetic field $\bm{H} \parallel [\bar{1}10]$ suggested an ordering vector of $\bq=(\pi,\pi,\pi)$, corresponding to the L point at the first Brillouin zone boundary.
-Here, we have set the lattice constant to unity.
-The analysis of induced magnetic moments indicates an orbital order of the $x^2-y^2$ type for $\bm{H}\parallel [\bar{1}10]$.
-Recent reinvestigations of the temperature–magnetic field phase diagram reveal strong anisotropy and highlight the existence of the high-temperature phase\cite{Kittaka2024-cn} reported in earlier studies\cite{Onimaru2011-of} across a wide range of magnetic field directions from [001] to [111], while it is absent for $\bm{H}\parallel [110]$.